-Hide your IP address from specific websites.
+- Hide your IP address from specific websites.

-Bypass geographical restrictions on certain pages.
+- Bypass geographical restrictions on certain pages.

-Bypass IP address blocks.
+- Overcome IP address blocks.

 Using a proxy is a free and easy way to hide your IP address, but it is far less secure and reliable than using a VPN.
 There are three main reasons for this:

-Proxy servers do not encrypt your traffic.
+- Proxy servers do not encrypt your traffic.
 This means that ISPs, governments, and hackers are able to spy on your online activity when you use a proxy.

-Web proxies can be unreliable.
+- Web proxies can be unreliable.
 Because they are free, proxy servers tend to get overcrowded.
 You can unblock some geo-restricted content using a proxy.
 But access to high-bandwidth sites, like video streaming services, can be unreliable.

-Proxies are application-specific.
+- Proxies are application-specific.
 A web proxy will only redirect the traffic sent from the browser you’re using the proxy with.
 A VPN encrypts and reroutes all of the web traffic sent from your device.

 If you want to unblock one specific video or website then a proxy is probably your best option.
 If you want a higher level of security, privacy, and reliability, then you need to use a VPN.